GUH, HUMANS. We are complex creatures.

 Okay, so maybe some of the statues were a little bit less relatable.

 But it’s not like Vigeland had a time machine.
-He couldn’t make a “waiting on someone to text back and they were totally typing but then deleted it” statue.
-Or a “my flight got upgraded!” statue.
+He couldn’t make a “Wow I think she ghosted me after 3 weeks of daily texting” statue.
+Or a “HELL YEAH my flight got upgraded!” statue.
 But he still got all of the basic emotions right.
 And I think it’s a beautiful thing that millions of people walk through this park each year and relate to these statues and to each other.

 I even got a little carried away, and temporarily became part of the art installation.
 (Apparently this is a thing with me.)

 Because humans are complex creatures.
 We feel awkward in unexpected situations.
-We get tranky (tired and cranky) when our pillows are the wrong height.
+We get cranky when our pillows are the wrong height.
 We bust out cheesy dance moves when we’re happy.
-And we activate bear mode on unsuspecting hyperactive children.
+And we activate bear mode on unsuspecting children.